sdiehl28/tutorial-website/content/projects/_index.md

 description = ""
 weight = 10
 alwaysopen = false
-lastmod = 2018-03-03
+lastmod = 2018-03-06
 +++

 ### Projects

 The emphasis will be on:

-* iteratively improving model accuracy
+* quickly establishing a baseline model

-- avoiding overfitting
+* iteratively improving the model